samuelim01/tp/docs/UserGuide.md

 * You can use any combination of letters, numbers and special characters as inputs for all parameters.
 * Parameters in square brackets are optional.
 However, you must include at least one parameter to filter by.
 * For all parameters aside from `NAME` and `RSVP_STATUS`, providing an empty value (e.g. `p/`) will filter for guests with unfilled values for that parameter.
-* Providing an empty `r/` value would filter for guests with RSVP status `Unknown`.
+* Providing an empty `RSVP_STATUS` value would filter for guests with RSVP status `Unknown`.
-* Providing an empty `n/` value would filter for guests without a name thus returning an empty guest list.
-(All guests need a name)
+* Providing an empty `NAME` value would filter for guests without a name, thus returning an empty guest list as all guests need a name.
 * `DIETARY_REQUIREMENT` and `TAG` parameters can be inputted multiple times (e.g. `guest filter d/no beef d/no pork`).

 </div>